pbeaman/persistit/examples/FindFile/README.txt

 After launching FindFile, specify this file as the source file to load and click the "Load" button.

+Or you can specify the full path name of a directory, press the "Load" button and crawl the file system directory.

 This demo loads the file names from a text file rather than enumerating all the files on the disk through Java file operations for simplicity, and also because we want you to see that Persistit